andrewsolis/cs401/docs/unit04/docker_compose.rst

 ==============

-Up to this point, we have been looking at single-container applications - small units of code that are containerized, executed *ad hoc* to generate or read a JSON file, then exit on completion.
+Up to this point, we have been looking at single-container applications - small units of code that are containerized, executed *ad hoc* to generate or read a file, then exit on completion.
 But what if we want to do something more complex?
-For example, what if our goal is to orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a message queue, an authentication service, and more.
+For example, what if our goal is to orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a front-end service, and more.

 **Docker compose** is a tool for managing multi-container applications.
 A YAML file is used to define all of the application service, and a few simple commands can be used to spin up or tear down all of the services.

 In this module, we will get a first look at Docker compose.
-Later in this course we will do a deeper dive into advanced container orchestration.
 After going through this module, students should be able to:

 * Translate Docker run commands into YAML files for Docker compose